ahmed3000xp/RetroFlex-OS/README.md

 # RetroFlex OS Project

+## Welcome
+Welcome to nostalgia meeting chaos and my stupidity

 ## Overview
-RetroFlex is a UNIX-like OS compatible with GNU+Linux programs and its own programs.
+RetroFlex-OS is a UNIX-like OS compatible with GNU+Linux programs and its own programs.

 ## Installation Instructions